ORI at 1.25m over Tawau, Sabah.

 Pan-sharpening is an image processing technique where a high-resolution panchromatic (Black and White image, in this case, the ORI) is "combined" with a low-resolution multispectral image (for example, SPOT 10m XS), to produce a multispectral high-resolution image.
 Some other common terms used for this process are resolution merge and image fusion.

-To further study the result of such image processing technique, a test case was conducted using a 1.25m resolution sample ORI over Tawau as the high-resolution panchromatic image.
-Several options were debated e.g. the low-resolution multispectral images.
-The final decision was made based on the principle that the multispectral image must be of reasonably low-cost, so that it will not introduce to much additional costs thus making the whole operation commercially not viable.
-SPOT 10m XS image was eventually used.
 Commercial software ERDAS Imagine 9.1 was used, and the resolution merge with the multiplicative option was utilized.
 The result was quite impressive.
 Since this research was carried out mainly to make the ORI more visually appealing, not much effort was put to maintain the accuracy of the spectral value.

 Pan-sharpened ORI, 1.25m - zoom in